simonehagey/orbdot/docs/source/model_fitting.rst

 - **Fixed Values:**
   - The fixed values are used as the default for any parameters that are not set to vary in a model fit.
-The built-in default values are defined in the `defaults/info_file.json` file, but the user may specify their own in the star-planet system 'info' files given to the `StarPlanet` class.
-Additionally, these fixed values may be updated at any time, such as after a particular model fit, by calling the `StarPlanet.update_default` method.
+The built-in default values are defined in the `defaults/info_file.json` file, but the user may specify their own in the star-planet system 'info' files given to the :class:`~orbdot.star_planet.StarPlanet` class.
+Additionally, these fixed values may be updated at any time, such as after a particular model fit, by calling the :meth:`~orbdot.star_planet.StarPlanet.update_default` method.

 - **Priors:**
   - The prior is structured as a dictionary with keys for each parameter, with each value being a list specifying the